 Students may elect to invite a guest to a dance who is not an IPSD high school student.
 Guests are only permitted to attend Homecoming, Spring Dance, and Prom.
 Any guest to a school dance who is not an IPSD high school student must COMPLETE A GUEST PASS FORM that is available online and in each Class House.
-High school guests must present a valid school picture ID and post-high school guests must present a valid school picture ID and post-high school guests must present a valid picture ID upon entering the dance.
+High school guests must present a valid school picture ID and post-high school guests must present a valid picture ID upon entering the dance.
 No guests 21 or over are permitted to attend any IPSD high school dance.
 Dances are school-sponsored events.
 As such, lewd or sexual conduct will not be tolerated.